 In addition to seasonal variation in predation regimes, spatial variation in productivity (i.e., TP) may also mediate predator limitation.
-The Everglades is phosphorus limited and periphyton total phosphorus ranges between 30-1000 µg·g-1 with typical TP concentration between 110-400 µg·g-1 in the ridge-slough landscape (Gaiser et al. 2011).
-Growth of juvenile FAS depend on TP in the periphyton (Hansen et al. 2022, Barrus et al. 2023), and previous experimental manipulations of phosphorus showed that higher TP increased growth and juvenile apple snail survival in the presence of gape-limited crayfish (Davidson and Dorn 2018).
+The Everglades is phosphorus-limited ecosystem and periphyton total phosphorus ranges between 30-1000 µg·g-1 with typical oligotrophic TP concentrations between 110-400 µg·g-1 in the ridge and slough landscape (Gaiser et al. 2011).
+Growth of juvenile FAS varies with TP concentrations (Hansen et al. 2022, Barrus et al. 2023), and previous experimental manipulations of phosphorus showed that higher TP increased growth and juvenile apple snail survival in the presence of gape-limited crayfish (Davidson and Dorn 2018).
 Our results build on this finding by indicating that TP can mediate the net community level effects of predators on recruitment in the field.
-Periphyton total phosphorus levels were highest at WCA3A site 2 (Table S3), it was the only site to have wet season growth and survival that predicted favorable recruitment, and when combined with dry season parameters WCA3A site 2 predicted slowly declining or static populations.
+Periphyton total phosphorus levels were highest at WCA3A site 2 (Table S3), it was the only site to have wet season growth and survival that predicted favorable recruitment and combined parameters closer to stasis..
 From an ecological standpoint the parameters measured in the field across the sites indicated that growth and survival rates did not vary in counteracting fashion and that addresses an important point about spatial covariance of the two factors.
 In times and places with greater growth, we did not necessarily have higher mortality counterbalancing the benefit.